winya/api-docs/_posts/android/0.5/README.md

 }
 ```

-### Step 9: Handle Player callbacks
+### Step 8: Handle Player callbacks

-#### State flow of the Player Library
+#### State flow of the Player SDK

-This diagram represents the state flow of the library, the nodes are the states reported by the player, the named edges
+This diagram represents the state flow of the Player SDK, the nodes are the states reported by the player, the named edges
 are events that can be sent to the player.
 There is a decision in the flow that happens automatically based on the content
 selected (live or recorded).